PRIME-TU-Delft/Open-LA-Applets/README.md

 # Turborepo visuals

-This repo has multiple packages and apps for the PRIME visuals team.
+This repository contains multiple packages and applications for the PRIME Graphics group.
+It hosts the code for the interactive applets in the [Open Linear Algebra Book](https://dbalague.pages.ewi.tudelft.nl/openlabook/index.html) by the Delft University of Technology.

 ## What's inside?